raseidi/raseidi.github.io/index.md

 # Rafael Seidi Oyamada

 Welcome!
 I am a Master's Student, currently based at the State University of Londrina, in Brazil.
 My research interests lie primarily in the automated configuration of proximity graphs, specifically for similarity-based retrieval systems.
 I am also highly interested in meta-learning, mainly for investigating meta-features involving dataset complexity.
-Moreover, in my free time, I like to study neural nets and practice my skills in Kaggle.

 Here are some links: